-Coordinates services provided to patients on the Transplant Surgical Service by accepting referrals independently and in coordination with staff physicians, ensuring prompt scheduling of services and communicating with referring physicians as indicated.
+Coordinates services provided to patients on the Transplant Surgical Service by accepting referrals independently and in coordination with staff physicians, ensuring prompt scheduling of services.
+Communicates with referring physicians as indicated.

 Maintains open communication with referring physicians by providing patient updates and recommendations for outpatient treatment.

 Ensures continuity of care by managing medication orders in transition from outpatient to inpatient setting and vice versa.

 Makes rounds with attending and resident staff.
 Writes orders and performs procedures in coordination with attending transplant physician.